yikesinc/yikes-inc-level-playing-field/readme.txt

 = Why anonymize job applications? =

-Scientifically proven hirning bias based on name, gender and gender identity, sexual orientation, ethnicity, age and other factors has created a lack of inclusion in various industries.
-This has resulted in a homogenous workforces and has a negative impact on business earnings, corporate culture and employees.
-Hiding all factors that gives away an applicant's ethnicity, gender, age and other factors allows hiring managers to bring applicants purely based on skills and qualifications.
+Scientifically proven bias based on name, gender and gender identity, sexual orientation, ethnicity, age and other factors during the hiring process, has created a lack of diversity in various industries.
+This creates homogeneous teams and has a negative impact on productivity, corporate culture and profits.
+Hiding information that gives away an applicant's ethnicity, gender, age and other factors allows hiring managers to bring in applicants based purely on skills and qualifications.

 == Changelog ==